xNaCly/blog/content/posts/2023/calculator-lexer.md

 `0`.

 {{<callout type="Tip">}}
-End of file is often refered to as `EOF`.
+End of file is often referred to as `EOF`.
 {{</callout>}}

 We will now focus on the heart of the tokeniser: `Lexer.Lex()`: